Germanunkol/Wiki-Based-RPG/README.md

 A Text-Based RPG that will work with a Wiki of your choice!
 Mutliplayer only.

 License:
-This game is released under the WTFPL.
+This game is released under the "Do What The Fuck You Want To Public License":
 /* This program is free software.
 It comes without any warranty, to
  * the extent permitted by applicable law.
 You can redistribute it
  * and/or modify it under the terms of the Do What The Fuck You Want